“Access to abortion services is an essential part of women’s health!”

 “You should not use your personal values as a way of interfering with women’s healthcare services.”

 I’ve heard slogans like these used more times than I care to remember.
 These slogans are now being trotted out by the World Health Organisation as it is World Health Day.
 A number of pro-abortion rights bloggers have initiated a mini blogswarm over this issue.
-Labelling something “healthcare” gives the impression that by opposing it, your in some way opposed to good the good health of the people who seek access to it.
+Labelling something “healthcare” gives the impression that by opposing it, you’re in some way opposed to good the good health of the people who seek access to it.
 Calling abortion a healthcare service automatically makes those who oppose abortion into opponents of healthcare.
 And who wants to be in that boat?
 But is it actually true?
+Learn more about healthy supplements such as Biofit.

 Are abortion services a matter of healthcare provision?